Are you trying to find love in Wyoming?

 Sheridan is a city in Sheridan County, Wyoming, United States.
 The 2010 census put the population at 17,444 and a Micropolitan Statistical Area of 29,116.
 It is the county seat of Sheridan County.

-There You Have It – The Best Cities for Singles in Wyoming
+There You Have It – The Best Cities for Singles in Wyoming for 2019

 If you’re looking for a breakdown of cities in Wyoming ranked by criteria that most would agree make a place a great spot for finding a single person (and potentially love), this is an accurate list.